scionproto/scion/doc/Metrics.md

 func newInput() input {...}

-func (in *input) Pkts(l SocketLabels) prometheus.Counter {
+// Pkts returns the counter for the given label set. func (in *input) Pkts(l SocketLabels) prometheus.Counter {
     return in.pkts.WithLabelValues(l.Values()...)
 }

-func (in *input) Bytes(l SocketLabels) prometheus.Counter {
+// Bytes returns the counter for the given label set. func (in *input) Bytes(l SocketLabels) prometheus.Counter {
     return in.bytes.WithLabelValues(l.Values()...)
 }

-func (in *input) PktSize(l SocketLabels) prometheus.Counter {
+// PktSize returns the counter for the given label set. func (in *input) PktSize(l SocketLabels) prometheus.Counter {
     return in.pktSize.WithLabelValues(l.Values()...)
 }